GravityPDF/gravity-pdf/README.txt

 * Housekeeping - Split up PDF viewing security components into smaller chunks (easier to unit test)
 * Housekeeping - Remove CLI-checking override in RAM settings
 * Housekeeping - Included directory paths by default on the system status page
+* Housekeeping - Updated configuration.php examples to include new default config option and refined the copy
 * Bug - Fixed issue initialising plugin when memory limit was set to -1 (unlimited)
 * Bug - Fix Multisite migration problem where if an error was thrown for one of the sub sites it caused all of the sites to show an error (even if they were successful)
 * Bug - Fix typo in example-template.php file